 The government also runs water taxi links between places that aren’t that far away from each other, between North and South Bimini for example, and from Mangrove Cay to South Andros.
 These are quite frequent (around every half an hour).

-To conclude, the public transport is safe in the Bahamas – just not very dependable!
+To conclude, public transport is safe in the Bahamas – just not very dependable!

 Is the food in the Bahamas safe?

-Paradise Island is home to high-end resort dining, such as Crusoe’s Restaurant, wheres in Downtown Nassau you’ll find a range of authentically Bahamian cuisine – we’re talking conch fritters and seafood.
-To navigate the tastiness safely here’s some helpful tips…
+Paradise Island is home to high-end resort dining, such as Crusoe’s Restaurant, wheres in Downtown Nassau you’ll find a range of authentically Bahamian cuisine – I’m talking conch fritters and seafood.
+To navigate the tastiness safely here are some helpful tips…

 - If you’re worried about getting to grips with real-life Bahamian food then take a food tour.
-This is the best way to sink into the culinary scene of the Bahamas and a good way to learn about unique tastes, meet some local chefs, and probably find a new favourite dish you never heard before.
+This is the best way to sink into the culinary scene of the Bahamas and a good way to learn about unique tastes.

 - When it comes to Bahamian food, you shouldn’t be afraid to give it a go.
 Whilst tempting, you shouldn’t just stay at the hotel restaurant.
 Head out to the busy parts of town and see what takes your fancy.